paseo-network/support/docs/rococo_migration.md

 ```bash
 ./substrate-node sign --message PASEO --suri <secret>
 ```
-> Note that there are various options of providing the secret, pelase check the output of `sing --help`.
+> Note that there are various options of providing the secret, pelase check the output of `sign --help`.

 The output of the execution shoul be something similar to `0xbaa49812c9ddd70bb8514ba3841a25a8117c2c33cedde5229e4e1f058ce24f57281c45afb10c1dc094d2c3438cdc61884a9a814cd34358a41b017e3755734b8a`